ethyca/fides/README.md

 5. Send all your resources to the server using `fidesctl apply fides_manifests/` and that's it!
 See how your data set stacks up against the policy by using `fidesctl evaluate`

-And ICYMI, we really recommend doing [the tutorial](https://github.com/ethyca/fides/blob/main/docs/fides/docs/tutorial.md)?
-It's helpful to contextualize how you can use Fides in your organization, today.
+And ICYMI, we really recommend doing [the tutorial](https://github.com/ethyca/fides/blob/main/docs/fides/docs/tutorial.md).
+It's helpful to contextualize how you can use Fides in your organization, today!

 ## :book: Resources